 Denmark: Lego's, Vikings, Paper Hearts, and Meatballs

 Do you want to know more about Denmark?
-Are you a lover of travel, geography teacher, homeschooling or involved parent, student, or life-long learner?
-In an effort to make world geography more meaningful and memorable, I've compiled all you will need to locate Denmark on a map, cook a Danish meal, watch YouTube clips on Denmark, color the flag, create a Danish craft, read a great book about Denmark, and more!
-This is part of a series of lessons I did with my family while as we studied various countries from around the globe!
+I've compiled all you will need to locate Denmark on a map, cook a Danish meal, watch YouTube clips on Denmark, color the flag, create a Danish craft, read a great book about Denmark, and more!
+This is part of a fun series of lessons covering world geography.
+You can find the links for all the countries at Around the World in 26 Letters.

 Where is Denmark?